 In general, external factors are not expected to significantly affect the assessment of hypotheses presented in this evaluation plan.
 Over the past several years the State sought to align its health care reforms across all populations and payers.
-The final Medicaid Demonstration extension and Medicare All Payer Model were designed to create a seamless system.
+The final Medicaid Demonstration extension and Medicare All-Payer Model were designed to create a seamless system.
 However, where market conditions and other contextual factors (e.g., provider or geographical differences) could have an impact, AHS and its evaluators will develop approaches to quantify and/or isolate the impact of such factors.
+The Demonstration supports a comprehensive approach across settings.
+Based on staff, budget and data considerations, the State will explore the feasibility of comparing outcomes for members who may be attributed to a specific initiative with those who are not involved in the initiative.